-- Describe the key learnings from the communications exercise (email). (see Workshop Trainer Guide)
+- Describe the key learnings from the communications (email) exercise. (see v6 Practices Workshop Trainer Guide)

-- Describe the key learning points from the koosh ball exercise. (see Workshop Trainer Guide)
+- Describe the key learning points from the koosh ball exercise. (see v6 Practices Workshop Trainer Guide)

-- Describe the key learning points from the funnel and the cloud model. (see Workshop Trainer Guide)
+- Describe the key learning points from the funnel and the cloud model (Demand Based View of Support - see also v6 Practices Workshop Trainer Guide)

-- Describe the key learning points from the body parts exercise. (see Workshop Trainer Guide)
+- Describe the key learning points from the body parts exercise. (see v6 Practices Workshop Trainer Guide)